HazyResearch/deepdive/doc/walkthrough-extras.md

 # Example Application: Extras

 This page is the extra section for [Example Application: A Mention-Level Extraction System](walkthrough-mention.html).

-It includes following contents:
+### Contents

 - [Preparing data tables for the example appliaction](#data_tables)
   - [Step-by-step preparation](#data_tables_steps)